Overcoming Nervousness and Anxiety Problems

 Many people stay like this: generally too nervous, feeling apprehensive and 'on-edge' frequently.

-For others, increased nervousness can lead to a number of anxiety-related problems such as:
+For others, increased anxiety can lead to a number of anxiety-related problems such as: uncontrollable

-uncontrollable worrying, attacks of anxiety or panic, irrational fears and phobias, obsessive thoughts and compulsive
+worrying, panic attacks, irrational fears and phobias, obsessive thoughts and compulsive behaviours, even severe

 "excitable, sensitive, highly strung".
 May involve apprehension and worry.